 "These bizarre characteristics are really of advantage, for the forms are all conventional, and the respective characters are readily recognized by the spectators.
 Two feet is the usual stature of these manikins.
 They are made of thick buffalo hide, richly gilded and ornamented with Oriental profusion of color."

 Cedar bark dolls from Vancouver Island.
-Ingenious devices that call for
+Ingenious devices that call for imagination--which a child always has. |

 In the eighteenth century we read that "Horton's show presented 5,000 of these puppets at work at various trades in the streets of London.
 At country fairs in Europe puppets were used to explain historic incidents to the people; these were all moved by clock work."